fhyre/hevo/README.md

 - Allows a user to login with email and password or with Google OAuth.
 - Uses a persistent Postgres Database hosted on Vercel ([Vercel Postgres](https://vercel.com/docs/storage/vercel-postgres)).
-- Frontend is also hosted on Vercel here: [hevo.vercel.app](https://hevo.vercel.app).
+- Production Frontend is also hosted on Vercel here: [hevo.vercel.app](https://hevo.vercel.app).
-- Entire CI/CD pipeline is managed by Vercel.
+- The CI/CD pipeline is managed by Vercel, every pull request or merge into main will create a new deployment.
 - End-to-end tests using Playwright.

 # Local Development